bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

 {% endlist %}

-## How to Update a File Type Custom Field
+## How to Update a User-Defined File Field

 1. Upload a new file instead of the old one (non-multiple field)

-    To replace a file in a non-multiple field, simply upload a new file.
+    To replace a file in a non-multiple field, simply upload the new file.
 The old one will be automatically deleted.

     ```json
     {